thisisutkarsh/Debugging-config-vs-code/README.md

 # Debugging-config-vs-code
- debugging configuration for c/c++ in vs code
+ This repository contains the debugging configuration for c/c++ using g++ compiler and gdb debugger.